Stili559/Stili559/README.md

 🤝 Feel free to connect with me on any of these platforms!
 I'm always interested in meeting new people and exploring new opportunities.

-## Portfolio

-👀 If you're interested in seeing more about me, you can check out my [portfolio](https://sites.google.com/view/stilian-learning-journey/home?authuser=0), which showcases my work and provides more information about my experience.

 ## Pronouns

 👦 He/him